jhskone/python-programming-primer/README.md

 want to use for scientific computing, like numpy, matplotlib, scipy, and jupyter notebook server / lab.
-Furthermore it comes packaged with Intel's MKL math libraries that the numpy and scipy functions link against, providing you with faster linear algebra calculations without any effort on your part to configure this.
+Furthermore it comes packaged with Intel's MKL math libraries that the numpy and scipy functions link against, providing you with faster linear algebra under the hood without any additional effort on your part to configure this.
 ### Installing Anaconda Python
 **Note:** *You do not need to install anything to view and execute the examples for this three day workshop.
 The installation instructions porvided here are for